Last updated on February 1st, 2021 at 05:58 pm

 In states with recreational marijuana, the positive rates for marijuana have risen considerably.
 SAMHSA reports for 2016 that among people aged 12 or older, 24.0 million were current marijuana users

 Today, every business must make decisions about marijuana.
 State laws must be reviewed and a policy needs to be in writing regarding employees and marijuana.
 For any job that raises safety concerns, it is in the best interest of the employer to have drug testing including marijuana.
 Would you want a forklift driver in your warehouse to be a marijuana smoker?

 For employers regulated by the United States Department of Transportation, there is little choice.
 Marijuana is still prohibited and illegal nationwide.
-Transportation regulated companies must have a drug free workplace program which includes testing safety sensitive employees for marijuana, cocaine, PCP, Opioids and amphetamines.
+Transportation regulated companies must have a drug free workplace program that includes testing safety-sensitive employees for marijuana, cocaine, PCP, Opioids and amphetamines.
 Employees testing positive for marijuana must be removed from the safety sensitive position.